 You can always find the latest What’s On guide for the week ahead here.
-If you want to find out more about visiting Blackburn, the head over to Visit Blackburn
+If you want to find out more about visiting Blackburn, then head over to Visit Blackburn

-Works are now complete bringing Blackburn’s first Grade A, BREEAM Excellent 6-storey office and a Premier Inn to the town centre.
+The Cathedral Quarter is Blackburn’s first Grade A, BREEAM Excellent 6-storey office and Premier Inn in the town centre.

-The buildings have incorporated a modern urban design to provide the highest quality of accommodation in the town centre.
+The buildings incorporate a modern urban design to provide the highest quality of accommodation in the town centre.

-The regeneration has also provided new public and private open space in and around the buildings and Cathedral, and a new bus interchange in front of the Railway Station providing drop-off/pick-up facility.
-Open now are Premier Inn, Turtle Bay, Cafe Northcote, A Mano Restaurant, Subway & Starbucks.
+The regeneration has also provided public and private open space in and around the buildings and Cathedral, and a bus interchange in front of the Railway Station providing drop-off/pick-up facility.

 Shopping in Blackburn